Autumn leaves 紅葉 (koyo/ kōyō) Festival at the Ranzan valley / Gorge in 2023.

 Ranzan Valley (also known as Ranzan Gorge or Ranzan Keikoku in Japanese) is a beautiful nature spot with several hiking routes in the Hiki area of Saitama Prefecture.
 It is particularly popular in Autumn when the leaves are in various shades of red, yellow and green.
 It is known as the “Arashiyama of Musashi Country” due to its resemblance of Kyoto’s famous Arashiyama area.
 Furthermore, they are both written in the same kanji (Chinese characters) 嵐山。嵐山 can be read as either “arashi yama” or “ran zan”.
-This year, for the first time in three years, the ranzan valley autumn leaf festival is scheduled to go ahead.
-More details in the “information” section near the bottom of the post.
+The Ranzan valley autumn leaf festival actually went ahead as normal in 2021.
+And in 2022, there are two festivals in the area in November!

 The Tsuki river runs through the gorge.
 I wrote in a previous post, about the Ranzan riverside barbecue spot, that the water isn’t the cleanest.
 However that is specifically by the barbecue area.
 The rest of the gorge has beautiful clear water.
 The Tsuki river is known within Saitama as being one of the cleanest, purest rivers.
 There are some really idyllic spots for river play along the Tsuki River, such as the Tochimoto Water Park or this spot the Emperor visited.